w3f/polkadot-wiki/docs/learn/learn-staking.md

 The ideal staking rate on Polkadot also varies with the number of parachains (50% is the current estimation of all DOT that should be staked, per parachain slot).

-> In the absence of parachains, the suggested ideal staking rate is 75%, as liquidity is not
+> In the **absence of parachains, the suggested ideal staking rate is 75%**, as liquidity is not
 > constrained by locked parachain bonds.

 If the amount of tokens staked goes below the ideal rate, then staking rewards for nominators